-Huawei Technologies Chief Financial Officer Meng Wanzhou, also known as Cathy Meng and Sabrina Meng, was arrested in Vancouver, Canada, and is facing extradition to the U.S. Reports say that the arrest relates to allegations that Huawei has breached U.S. sanctions on exports to Iran.
+Huawei Technologies Chief Financial Officer Meng Wanzhou, also known as Cathy Meng and Sabrina Meng, was arrested in Vancouver, Canada, on Dec.
+1 2018.
+The US officially indicted Meng and Huawei on Jan.
+28, 2019, accusing the tech-giant of circumventing US sanctions on Iran and stealing trade secrets from Tmobile.
 This is the latest move by the Trump administration to crack down on large Chinese technology companies after ZTE, another Chinese telecommunications equipment maker, pleaded guilty on sanctions violations last year.

 Huawei is the world’s largest telecoms equipment provider, and its second largest mobile phone manufacturer – it is a pillar of the Chinese economy.
 Meng Wanzhou is the daughter of the company’s father, Ren Zhengfei, a former military officer.